aeternum-core/algoryx-week1-ovara-dashboard/README.md

 # OVARA – Modern Admin Dashboard

-A modern and responsive admin dashboard built with React, TypeScript, Vite and Tailwind CSS.
+OVARA is a modern and responsive admin dashboard built using React, TypeScript, Vite and Tailwind CSS.

-OVARA is a general-purpose admin platform that brings commonly used administrative features such as analytics, customers, orders, products, messages and notifications into one interface.
+It is designed as a general-purpose admin platform with features such as analytics, customers, orders, products, messages and notifications in a single interface.

 Developed as part of my **Algoryx UI/UX Internship – Week 1**.